Radiotherapy

 • and your own health

-General side-effects of radiotherapy can include:
+General radiotherapy side-effects can include:

-• problems with your skin (such as dryness, redness, itching, blistering or peeling) – your doctor may recommend some emollients (moisturisers) or steroid creams that can help
+• problems with your skin (such as dryness, redness, itching, blistering or peeling) – your doctor may recommend some emollients (moisturisers) or creams that can help

 • feeling tired and weak – rest when you need to, but try to keep as active as you can